ajuhos/redux-socket-server/README.md

  - `getState()`
  - `subscribe(listener)`

-It also adds a custom method for dispatching actions to a specified client: `dispatchToClient(clientId, action)`.
+It also adds a custom method for dispatching actions to a specified client: `dispatchToClient(clientId, action)`, plus one for stopping the store: `stop()`.

 Handling incoming actions on the server side can be implemented using `subscribe`, which provides some useful parameters for the `listener`: